Gym Challenge and Gym Heroes

 Gym Heroes and Gym Challenge introduced Pokemon belonging to the eight Kanto Gym Leaders to the Trading Card Game, a fine way of meshing the video games with the TCG.
 It was a clever way of reinvigorating fans; now you could collect creatures like Lt.
 Surge's Pikachu and Blaine's Charizard!

 Even though many of us kids didn't even know how to play, we knew we wanted these cards.
 And each Gym Leader even came as their own Trainer Card to bolster their ensemble!
 Which ones reigned supreme?
-Read on to discover the best Gym Leader Trainer cards!
+Read on to discover the best original Gym Leader Trainer cards!